Analysis | 3 takeaways from the third night of the Republican National Convention

 The programs this week have made a concerted appeal to women — particularly suburban women among whom Trump is struggling — and Wednesday suggested it viewed abortion as key to that effort.

-3. More superlatives about Biden-Harris
+3. More extreme contrasts with Biden-Harris

 Abortion wasn’t the only issue on which Republicans sought to paint the Biden-Harris ticket as the most extreme in recent history — if not history, period.